Transparency data

 • application of ethical guidelines in policy and practice

-Matt James is Associate Professor in Bioethics and Medical Law at St Mary’s University, Twickenham, London where he is Director of the Centre for Bioethics and Emerging Technologies (CBET).
+Matt James is Associate Professor in Bioethics and Medical Law at St Mary’s University, Twickenham, London where he is Lead for the Bioethics and Emerging Technologies Research Group within the university.
 He is Course Lead for the MA Bioethics and Medical Law programme.

 Matt has a background in bioethics and public policy having worked within Westminster and Whitehall for over 15 years.
 He was previously a Parliamentary researcher for a shadow Minister for International Affairs before working as a senior researcher for several Westminster based think tanks focusing on the ethical and social implications of emerging technologies.